nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. `Logic` uses the `DietLahParser` class to parse the user command.
 1. This results in a `Command` object which is executed by the `LogicManager`.
-1. The command execution can affect the `Model` (e.g. adding a person).
+1. The command execution can affect the `Model` (e.g. adding a Food item).
 1. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`.
 1. In addition, the `CommandResult` object can also instruct the `Ui` to perform certain actions, such as displaying help to the user.